 - Avoid close contact with others, especially those who are sick

 - Don’t touch your eyes, nose and mouth with unwashed hands

 - Clean and disinfect frequently touched surfaces at home

 - If you’re sick, stay home

-With the knowledge of what RSV may look like — and how it is different from a common cold — you’ll be able to take steps to keep your child as healthy as possible as they get the most out of winter.
+With the knowledge of what RSV may look like — and how it is different from other viruses — you’ll be able to take steps to keep your child as healthy as possible all year round.